mtbsteve/VolkswagenID3-widgets/README.md

 4. Install the vis-inventwo widget set in the adapter menu of iobroker
 5. Deploy the javascript code for the charging menu and the scheduler in the scripts section

+Note: you must install the vw-connect plugin with the little github icon in the adapter menu of iobroker in order to get the latest version since the code is under development.

 The scheduler checks every minute if:
 - the timer for charging was set
 - if an error in the server communication occured and sends a push notification to a pushsafer defined device